 Externally, the Accord adopted a lower, sleeker profile that made it appear more sporty than the previous model, something many rivals were doing as SUVs like the Honda CR-V became the top-selling family vehicles.

 2013 - 2017 Honda Accord (9th Generation)

 A hybrid version returned for the first time in almost a decade, this time using a four-cylinder engine.
-Also -- for the first time -- Honda offered a plug-in hybrid Accord.
-Only available in 2014 in certain states, the PHEV model was a flop.
-Instead, the hybrid returned in 2016 with a more efficient powertrain.
+But for the first time, there was a plug-in hybrid (PHEV) Accord.
+Only available in 2014 in certain states, the PHEV model hardly found buyers.
+So Honda revived the standard hybrid model for 2017, but with significant efficiency improvements.

 2008 - 2012 Honda Accord (8th Generation)

-The Accord was greatly enlarged for 2008, with the sedan qualifying as a Large Car by the EPA.
-The length increased by as much as four inches and width by three inches.
+The 2008 Accord ballooned in size, with the sedan qualifying as a Large Car by the EPA.
+Length increased by as much as four inches and width by three.

 The DX was gone, so LX models used a 177-horsepower four-cylinder and five-speed automatic or five-speed manual, while the EX and higher trims got a 190-horsepower version of that engine.
-V6 models produced between 268 and 271 horsepower, all mated to an automatic, except for the EX-L Coupe that could be had with a six-speed manual.
+V6 models produced between 268 and 271 horsepower, except for the EX-L Coupe that could be had with a six-speed manual.

-New features that debuted with this model included a rearview camera with a navigation system and a USB connection.
+New features that debuted on the eighth-generation Accord included a rearview camera with navigation system and a USB connection.
 A loosely-related Accord Crosstour crossover was released for 2010.

 2003 - 2007 Honda Accord (7th Generation)